xiaomeixw/NoRxJava/README.md

 [ Don't break the chain: use RxJava's compose() operator](http://blog.danlew.net/2015/03/02/dont-break-the-chain/):What if you have a set of operators that you want to reuse for multiple streams?
 For example, I frequently use subscribeOn() and observeOn() because I want to process data in a worker thread then subscribe to it on the main thread.
 It'd be great if I could apply this logic to all my streams in a consistent, reusable manner.(Chinese translation:[避免打断链式结构：使用.compose( )操作符](http://www.jianshu.com/p/e9e03194199e))

+[Error handling in RxJava](http://blog.danlew.net/2015/12/08/error-handling-in-rxjava/):xJava makes error handling a snap.
+Just use onError, right?That's fine and dandy if you're the subscriber, but what about exceptions that occur inside your operators?
+How do you ensure that an Exception in, say, flatMap() gets passed along to onError?
+And what if you don't want the exception to terminate the sequence?

+[How to upgrade to RxAndroid 1.0](http://blog.danlew.net/2015/09/01/how-to-upgrade-to-rxandroid-10/):A number of people have asked me recently, "What the hell happened to RxAndroid?"The fact of the matter is, RxAndroid was getting to be a bit of a mess and thus has been majorly refactored.
+You can read more about it here, but essentially:I am proposing a from-scratch, modularization of the library into re-usable and composeable modules.That has been accomplished, but if you upgrade now you're probably wondering: where did everything go and how can I get my code compiling again?

+[Deferring Observable code until subscription in RxJava](http://blog.danlew.net/2015/07/23/deferring-observable-code-until-subscription-in-rxjava/):I've grown fond of RxJava's defer() as a tool for ensuring Observable code runs when subscribed (rather than when created).
+I've written about defer() before but I'd like to go into more detail here.

 http://www.jianshu.com/p/e79f306e12f1
 https://github.com/kaushikgopal/RxJava-Android-Samples
 http://www.jianshu.com/p/b283b5b704e5